A participant asked the question below:

 Evaluate costs and advantages of repair or replacement

 So once you know that, if it’s just a simple repair then you’ve got to put the work package out and give it to your crews.

-The biggest thing about elevated tanks of course is just the whole safety aspect of making sure that who’s working isn’t going to fall and all sorts of things; and maintaining the hygiene and everything else there.
+The biggest thing about elevated tanks, of course, is just the whole safety aspect of making sure that who is working isn’t going to fall and all sorts of things; and maintaining the hygiene and everything else there.

 Analyze cost-benefit of replacement